Islamic marital practices: Interfaith marriage

-Islamic law "generally" forbids Muslim women from marrying non-Muslim men, but allows Muslim men to marry Christian or Jewish women "under specific conditions".
+Islamic law "generally" forbids Muslim women from marrying non-Muslim men, but allows Muslim men to marry Christian or Jewish women under "specific conditions".
 The justification often given for this restriction is the need to preserve Islamic values and to avoid any conflicts that might arise from different religious obligations within a marriage.

-Two verses of the Quran that address the issue of interfaith marriage are that permits Muslim men to marry chaste believing women "who have been given the Book" (Christian or Jewish), and which forbids marriage to "unbelieving women".
+Two verses of the Quran that address the issue of interfaith marriage are that permits Muslim men to marry chaste believing women "who have been given the Book" (i.e. Christian or Jewish women), and which forbids marriage to "unbelieving women".

 However, in the 21st century marriages between Muslim women and non-Muslim men have become "more and more" frequent in various parts of the world—for example, in the United States, about 10% of Muslim women are married to Non-Muslim men.
 This has met with "varying degrees" of acceptance, but a considerable amount of opposition from the majority of Orthodox Islamic scholars and interpreters, such as Hassan Al-Turabi.

+Genital cutting and circumcision

+Circumcision has been called one of the "five practices" connected to the Fitrah (innate nature in Islam).
+In early Islamic era, it was considered by some Arab tribes to be "an indispensable prerequisite for marriage" according to author Raphael Patai.
+In the Shafi'i school of fiqh, circumcision is mandatory (wajib) and in the other three madhab (Hanafi, Maliki, and Hanbali schools) it is recommended (mustahabb).
+In the largest Arab country, Egypt, over 80% of women have undergone circumcision.
+In Somalia and Djibouti the rate is even higher as of 2024.
+However, although FGM has a "long history" in Egypt were it has been "quasi-universal", as of 2020 there has reportedly been a "steady decline" in FGM "in all segments" of Egyptian society.

+Female circumcision is not an exclusively Islamic practice, was a pre-Islamic practice and is found in non-Islamic majority African countries, but is now highly controversial (referred to female genital mutilation) and condemned by World Health Organization, for the pain, disfigurement and adverse health effects involved.
+The rationale for female circumcision is that it either prevents the girl from wanting to engage in illicit premarital sex (in the case of clitoridectomy), or makes it altogether impossible for her (if infibulation is performed), until her vulva is again cut or forced open.
+At least some Islamic scholars (Ebrahim Desai) argue that the only Islamically allowed circumcision is the least invasive type, known as 1-a, which removes only the clitoral hood.